blacktrident/CNNApplicationsCoursera/README.md

 # CNNApplicationsCoursera
-Open the Ipynb notebooks to see the working of each project
+Open the python notebooks to see the working of each project